-Professional Sports' Comeback Gains Momentum, But For Some Leagues Cautiously
+Professional Sports' Comeback Gains Momentum, But Some Leagues Move Cautiously

 Leagues are not saying that, at this point, but most do face a tough choice in the coming weeks.

-To reopen, or not.
+To reopen or not.

-Rob Manfred says if this season is permanently scuttled, baseball's losses would approach $4 billion.
+Manfred said if this season is permanently scuttled, baseball's losses would approach $4 billion.

 The financial cost across sports would be enormous.
 There's an emotional cost too for fans.